Agency: Human, Robotic and Divine

 Limitations

 Some might say this is a cheap trick.
-I'll admit, that ultimately I'm just appealing to epistemic brevity.
-I need something to count as an agent in order to carry on the conversation.[9]
-I believe the most useful (brief, efficient) descriptions of situations that include conscious human persons, will legitimately include them as potential agents simply because I don't see how to usefully trace some of the effects of people anywhere else.
-It can be argued that such a search for agency will only stick at 'mind' and other high-level systems for as long as we remain ignorant as to the functioning of lower level parts of such complex systems, as is currently the case with the human brain.
-Perhaps with more knowledge we'll find that human agency at the conscious level is just an illusion, and that it should properly be located at lower levels, perhaps eventually sliding all the way down to nothing but physics and chemistry, but I doubt it.
+It can be argued that such a search for agency will only stick at minds and other high-level systems for as long as we remain ignorant as to the functioning of lower level parts of such complex systems, as is currently the case with the human brain.
+Perhaps with more knowledge we'll find that human agency at the conscious level is just an illusion, and that it should properly be located at lower levels, perhaps eventually sliding all the way down to nothing but physics and chemistry, but I doubt it.[9]

 Consciousness

 While the topic of consciousness invariably shows up in conversations about human agency and causation, a particular commitment on the nature of consciousness does not directly affect my discussion of agency.
-With or without an additional immaterial mind, I believe that a purely physicalist account of agency will still show humans as very significant players.
+With or without an additional immaterial mind, I believe that a purely physicalist account of agency will still show human minds to be very significant agents in the world.

 Robotic Agency